lmc-eu/spirit-design-system/CONTRIBUTING.md

 ##### Scope

-The scope should be the name of the npm package affected (as perceived by the person reading the changelog generated from commit messages).
+The scope SHOULD be the name of the npm package affected (as perceived by the person reading the changelog generated from commit messages).

 The following is the list of supported scopes:

+- Apps:
+  - `demo`
+- Exporters:
+  - `exporter-scss`
+  - `exporter-svg`
+- Packages:
+  - `analytics`
   - `design-tokens`
+  - `form-validations`
   - `icons`
   - `web`
   - `web-react`
   - `web-twig`
-- `exporter-css`
-- `exporter-svg`
-- `ci`
-- `repo`
+- Repository-wide:

-There are currently a few exceptions to the "use package name" rule:

   - `ci`: used for changes that affects Continuous Integration process and builds
   - `repo`: used for repository wide changes

-- none/empty string: useful for `test` and `refactor` changes that are done across all packages (e.g. `Test: Add missing unit tests`) and for docs changes that are not related to a specific package (e.g. `Docs: Fix typo in tutorial`).
+  - none/empty string: useful for `Test` and `Refactor` changes that are done across all packages (e.g. `Test: Add missing unit tests`) and for docs changes that are not related to a specific package (e.g. `Docs: Fix typo in tutorial`).

 ##### Summary